 - Distance from fences that do not meet provisions, minimum: 1 metres (3.28 ft.) away

 - If your pool enclosure is within 1 metre (3.28 ft.) of a fence that does not meet provisions , the height of the pool enclose must be at least 2.44 metre (8 ft.) in height

 - Every aspect of fence enclosing a swimming pool will restrict access into the enclosed area

 - No person shall place or lean a moveable object against the enclosure that aids in the climbing of the fence

 - Access for ladders or stairs to above ground pools must be locked or supervised by an adult

 - A pool is not permitted to be filled with water unless it has been enclosed in accordance with provisions (indicated here in full)

 Jay Fencing Frees You from Dealing with Fencing Rules and Regulations

 Having worked with clients who owned properties of all shapes and sizes, we have a deep understanding and practical know how ensuring great looking fences that meet bylaws in your city.
-Here is what others have said about Jay Fencing:

 The best way to determine which fencing option is for you is to reach out to Jay Fencing Ltd. Let Jay Fencing deal with the fine print and bylaws while you focus on your business and family, all at the very best value.
 With Jay Fencing you can expect these services every time we serve you: